Our Blog

 How Does DraftKings Pick6 Work?

 Like other similar products, Pick6 (despite the name) allows users to select between two and six players, with options to select “more” or “less.”
 You can’t repeat an individual player with separate stats, and you have to select players from at least two different teams.
-Currently, Pick6 is being offered for both NBA and NFL contests, though DraftKings will add other sports at some point.
+Currently, Pick6 is being offered for both NFL and NBA DFS contests and even more niche markets such as NASCAR DFS.

 The twist is that rather than set payouts for a certain number of correct selections, there’s a variable prize pool based on the number of competitors and their performance.
 A certain percentage of the payout is split among the entrants with every pick correct, with a smaller number allocated to those with all but one correct.